Smart Pressure e-Mat for Human Sleeping Posture and Dynamic Activity Recognition: Introduction

 \section{Introduction}

 \IEEEPARstart{H}{UMAN} activity recognition (HAR) aims to identify activities through a snapshot of observations of the subject's behavior and environmental conditions.
-Research on HAR has been most widely used in healthcare \cite{5,12}, sports \cite{32}, human-computer interaction (HCI) \cite{2}, security \cite{14}, and robotics \cite{3}.
+HAR research has been used most extensively in healthcare \cite{5,12}, sports \cite{32}, human-computer interaction (HCI) \cite{2}, security \cite{14}, and robotics \cite{3}.
 The mainstream mechanism of HAR is divided into wearable sensors and external devices.
-Wearable sensors are widely used in the HAR field \cite{attal2015physical,nweke2018deep,wang2019survey,luo2021learning}, because of they fit to human body, valid signal, compact sensor size, better spatial freedom, and the ability to work in various complex environments.
+Wearable sensors are widely used in the HAR field \cite{yuan2024fedmfs,yuan2024communication,attal2015physical,nweke2018deep,wang2019survey,luo2021learning}, due to their fit to the human body, valid signal, compact sensor size, better spatial freedom, and the ability to work in various complex environments.
 However, wearable sensors suffer from the drawback of requiring the subject to wear or mount multiple sensors on different parts of the body.
 External devices are deployed to observe, detect, recognize, and segment human features in the scenario.
 Vision-based recognition methods involve computer vision (CV) \cite{21,yuan2023federated,yuan2023peer}, usually using RGB, depth, infrared, and thermal imaging cameras.
 The basic idea is to take the whole image as input and show the pixel coordinates of key points of the body.
-Because of the non-contact measurement, the wider corresponding spectral range, and the ability to work stably for a long time for vision inspection, CV systems are widely used in industry, agriculture, defense, transportation, medicine, entertainment, and so on \cite{zheng2018multispectral}.
-Vision-based HAR has some inherent limits, e.g., the data acquisition is seriously affected by the lighting or temperature of the environment \cite{13} and involves privacy concerns \cite{15}.
-Other kinds of external HAR methods, such as radio frequency (RF) sensors \cite{yuan2022interpretable,18}, can accurately classify human subjects and activities, but most of them are hard to visualize human behavior.
+Due to non-contact measurement, the wider corresponding spectral range, and the ability to work stably for a long time for vision inspection, CV systems are widely used in industry, agriculture, defense, transportation, medicine, entertainment, and so on \cite{zheng2018multispectral}.
+Vision-based HAR has some inherent limits, for example, data acquisition is seriously affected by lighting or temperature of the environment \cite{13} and involves privacy concerns \cite{15}.
+Other types of external HAR methods, such as radio frequency (RF) sensors \cite{yuan2022interpretable,18,mu2023human}, can accurately classify human subjects and activities, but most of them are hard to visualize human behavior.